-Cathleen Drake Nelson, director & instructor, has been homeschooling her three children for almost 10 years, ever since her first was born.
+Cathleen Drake Nelson, director & instructor, has been homeschooling her three children for about 12 years, ever since her first was born.
 She earned a BA in English & American Literature from Brown University, an MA in Curriculum & Instruction from The University of Colorado at Denver, and an MFA in Poetry from Cornell University.
 She has over 20 years of teaching experience.
 Before homeschooling, she taught in multi-age classrooms, as a literacy specialist, and as a writing instructor to college students.

 Kathryn Adeney recently relocated to Lakeland with her family from Seattle, where she earned her Master of Public Health and doctorate degrees in Epidemiology at the University of Washington.
 In graduate school she discovered her passion for teaching mathematical and statistical reasoning to future health care professionals, helping them to interpret medical research findings accurately.
 She currently homeschools her four children full-time and delights in teaching to their unique interests and learning styles.